econnet/econ/econ-1.0.rst

 The **econ contract** requires the `LE`_ to care to

-- *attribute* to econs the *contribution* to the product
+- *attribute* to econs the work *contribution* to the product
 - *distribute* profit proportionally

 All these words contain "tribute".
 Therefore the product-related unit of work result is called tribute.

-Tributes document product ownership.
+Tributes

+- are an internal capital or energy
+- define `LE`_ ownership

 .. _`dm`: